Dean of Students

 Come visit us in our offices on the first floor of Heggblade Center.

 Dean Weyman is responsible for first- and second-year students and programs, including orientation for freshmen and transfers.
-She is passionate about helping students in transition, especially the transition into college, and her goal is to help everyone love CMC.
-She also manages the Orientation Sponsor program.
+She is passionate about helping students in transition, especially the transition into college, and her goal is to help everyone find their place at CMC.
+She also manages the First Year Guide program.
 She encourages freshmen and sophomores to come meet with her for any reason – big or small – and always enjoys meeting new people.
-Originally from St. Louis, Kristin traveled to Vermont to attend Middlebury College, where she majored in Italian and minored in art history.
+Originally from St. Louis, Kristin went to Middlebury College, where she majored in Italian and minored in art history.
 She spent her junior year abroad in Italy and hopes everyone will find time to study abroad.
-She has a Master's degree in Higher Education Administration from Northwestern University, and other than all those pesky Cubs fans, she loved living in Chicago.
-She and her dog Bailey can often be seen walking around campus in the evenings, and they both love it when students say hello.
+She has a master's degree in higher education administration from Northwestern University, and loves Chicago.
+She and her dog Bailey can often be seen walking around campus (usually pretty early!), and they both love it when students say hello.
 In her free time, Kristin enjoys Cardinals baseball, hiking, and taking advantage of the sunny California weather.
-She often takes trips down to Encinitas to visit her baby nephew, whose picture you will see all over her office.
+She often takes trips down to Encinitas to visit her nephew, whose picture you will see all over her office.

-Through the Center for Civic Engagement, Ms. Bibbens strives to foster personal and character development in CMC students through co-curricular programming in the areas of service, citizenship and sustainability.
+Through the Center for Civic Engagement, Dean Bibbens strives to foster personal and character development in CMC students through co-curricular programming in the areas of service, citizenship and sustainability.
 The CCE serves as a resource center for students interested in community service, and encourages active participation in public life and community problem solving.
-She received her bachelor’s degree in Communication from the University of North Carolina - Chapel Hill, and a master’s degree from Cornell University.
-A native of NC, she is a Tarheel basketball fan.
+She received her bachelor’s degree in communication from the University of North Carolina, Chapel Hill, and a master’s degree from Cornell University.
+A native of North Carolina, she is a Tarheel basketball fan.
 She and her husband (who also works at CMC) stay busy with their two kids and a dog, and can often be found cheering from the sidelines of soccer fields and basketball courts.

 As part of the Student Activities team, Kari serves as an advisor and resource to all CMC clubs and organizations.
 She serves as the primary advisor to the College Programming Board (CPB) and helps to oversee the Bike Shop.
 She also works with the CMC Orientation program, which includes the beloved WOA trips for incoming students.
-Originally she is from Arizona, but ventured to Texas to receive her Bachelors of Business Administration in financial consulting from Southern Methodist University.
-She earned her Master’s degree in Higher Education and Student Affairs from Baylor University.
+Originally she is from Arizona, but ventured to Texas to receive her bachelor's in business administration in financial consulting from Southern Methodist University.
+She earned her master’s degree in higher education and student affairs from Baylor University.
 Having been raised in baseball parks she is always interested in attending any game within driving distance, even though her beloved Diamondbacks are a state away.
 She also has a deep love for movies, chocolate, and traveling to new places.

 Ms. Keller assists the Dean of Students and oversees the Dean of Students Office.
-She serves as the primary contact on behalf of Dean Spellman and provides support in the daily operations of each department within the office.
+She serves as the primary contact on behalf of the Dean and provides support in the daily operations of each department within the office.
 Cynthia manages the DOS motor pool, supervises the DOS Student Assistants and makes arrangements for Commencement.
-She earned her bachelor’s degree in Integrative Studies from Arizona State University.
+She earned her bachelor’s degree in integrative studies from Arizona State University.
 Stop by to see her anytime and you will always be greeted with a warm smile and a positive attitude, provided she has had her morning coffee and has a full candy bowl.